levi-soft/Translation-Tool/README.md

 ### 1. Create Repository
 1. Go to [GitHub.com](https://github.com) and create a new repository
-2. Name it `game-text-translator` or similar
+2. Name it `Translation-Tool` or similar
 3. Don't initialize with README (we already have one)

 ### 2. Push to GitHub